N3R4i/MKB2Controller/README.md

 		* **Jump** - Dedicated jump key | It makes you jump
 		* **Jump Attack** - Dedicated jump attack key | Does a jump attack.
 Can be used while standing still/running/sprinting.
 		* **Save&Quit** - For tight situations
+  		* **Switch target <-** - Hotkey to switch target when locked on (it flicks the stick in the indicated direction).
+This is intended when the app is used in tandem with the "Move camera with mouse" mod.
+		* **Switch target ->** - Same as above

 # Setup Guide
 1. Download and install ViGEmBus [Windows 10/11](https://github.com/nefarius/ViGEmBus/releases/tag/v1.22.0) | [Windows 7/8.1](https://github.com/nefarius/ViGEmBus/releases/tag/setup-v1.16.116)<sup>1 2</sup>